Moneyrock: Olympic curlers crunch data to get edge on ice

 The intricate strategy — successful teams must plan several throws in advance — has earned the sport the nickname “chess on ice.”
 And that strategy is now driven by data and technology that gives the players real-time insights into the best shot to take.

-During play at Beijing's Ice Cube Olympic venue, the British coaches punch game stats into their tablets and other devices that have been preloaded with match data for their curlers and the opponents.
+During play at Beijing's Ice Cube Olympic venue, the British coaches punched game stats into their tablets and other devices that have been preloaded with match data for their curlers and the opponents.

 The British and U.S. teams also employ performance analysts who sit at the end of the ice sheet filming the action for match intelligence.
 The goal: to get a better picture of each side's strengths and weaknesses — information that can be relayed to players during breaks.